-The Latest: Governors call for end to government shutdown
+The Latest: Hoyer says Trump holding government 'hostage'

-WASHINGTON (AP) — The Latest on President Donald Trump's request for funding for his promised U.S.-Mexico border wall and the partial government shutdown (all times local):
+WASHINGTON (AP) — The Latest on President Donald Trump and the partial government shutdown (all times local):

 10:05 a.m.